Michel Birri was afraid of losing consciousness because of Luca Hänni

 - "Gesichter&Geschichten" presenter Michel Birri had to skydive for an online format.
 He suffers from a fear of heights.

-- Michel Birri also tells us how much the end of "Gesichter&Geschichten" affected him.
+- Michel Birri also tells us how much the end of "Gesichter&Geschichten" has affected him.

 - In the "On the Rocks" studio, he reveals to host Vania Spescha what plans he has for the time afterwards.